jsimonet/log-any/readme.md

 ## SEVERITY

 The severity is the level of urgence of a log.
-It can take the following values:
+It can take the following values (based on Syslog):
 - emergency
 - alert
 - critical